Complete Guide For Solar Power British Columbia 2020

 Congratulations!
 You’ve found the ultimate guide for going solar in British Columbia!

-British Columbia is currently ranked the #7 province in the country for installing a solar power system, scoring as one of the best provinces for installation costs and for access to solar power.
+British Columbia is currently ranked as being the #5 province in the country for installing a solar power system, scoring as one of the best provinces for installation costs and for access to solar power.

 This page contains all available information about installing solar in BC including solar incentives, regional geography, electrical utilities, and access to solar, as of 2019.

 You can read from top to bottom, or skip to your preferred section by clicking on it below: